RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 17.md

 She needed to calm down and think this though again.

 Months ago Dee had tried to explain how to approach solving riddles, it was the closest thing she had ever heard to how they thought.
 She knew she wouldn't be able to out fox Dee, but could Dee out fox themselves?

-(Include actual way to solve riddles)
+"Work out what you know and what you NEED to know, you don't NEED to know everything."
+Brun muttered trying to recall the exact words Dee had used copying their emphasis on the word need and then remembering the rant they'd gone on after that about how some puzzles were better when there was no clear answer.

 While she was at the computer she had pulled up the security cameras for the last day or so and hadn't seen Dee after a quick scour of the footage.
-She had last been seen with Beth, but if Beth was looking for clues at their house they weren't at work anymore, Beth would have searched the hotel first before trying her house.
+She had last been seen with Beth, but if Beth was looking for clues at their house they weren't at the hotel anymore, Beth would have searched the hotel first before trying her house.
 If they didn't go home and wanted to not be found they'd need different clothes.

 Brun turned around a strode back towards the hotel.
 If all Dee's spare clothes were still at work she would have the disguise she needed, if not she often mentioned finding good stuff in the second hand shops.

 Trouble might have been saying something as Brun walked but she was entirely focused on her train of thought.

 How would Dee get new clothes without going to a store?
+It was too late for any of them to be open.
 If she was trying to stay away from security cameras how could she get the same thing?
 Stealing them off clothes lines?
 Taking directly from charity bins?
-Mugging someone for their clothes?
+Mugging someone on the street for their clothes?

-Brun brust through the hotel front doors as much as someone could burst through automatic doors and made her way to the draw in the reception desk that Dee kept all her stuff in.
+Brun burst through the hotel front doors as much as someone could burst through automatic doors and made her way to the drawer in the reception desk that Dee kept all her stuff in.

 It was jam packed with clothes still.
 The lack of reception staff at the desk saving her from needing to explain herself.